Nairobi–Nakuru–Mau Summit Highway: Upgrading to dual carriageway

 In order to alleviate the perpetual traffic jams and the slow travel times along this stretch of highway, the government of Kenya, through the Kenya National Highway Authority (KeNHA), decided in 2017 to expand the highway from two lanes to four lanes, with toll stations, under a public-private-partnership arrangement.

 Of the ten firms that expressed initial interest, only two consortia submitted written bids.
-The two are (a) The consortium comprising Aiim, Egis, Mota-Engil and Orascom and (b) The Rift Valley Connect Consortium comprising Vinci Highways SAS, Meridian Infrastructure Africa Fund, and Vinci Concessions SAS.
+The two are (a) The consortium comprising Aiim, Egis, Mota-Engil and Orascom and (b) The Rift Valley Connect Consortium comprising Vinci Highways SAS, Meridiam Infrastructure Africa Fund, and Vinci Concessions SAS.

 One of these consortia was awarded the contract to design, finance, build, operate, maintain the four-lane toll-highway for 30 years after commissioning, and then transfer it to the government of Kenya.
 The budgeted construction cost was KSh180 billion (US$1.8 billion).

-In October 2020, the government of Kenya, represented by Kenya's Ministry of Transport, Infrastructure, Housing, Urban Development & Public Works, through KeNHA, and The Rift Valley Connect Consortium comprising Vinci Highways SAS, Meridian Infrastructure Africa Fund, and Vinci Concessions SAS, signed a €1.3 billion (KES:163.8 million) contract to (a) upgrade the existing Nairobi–Mau Summit Road to a dual four-lane highway (b) upgrade and widen the Rironi–Mai Mahiu–Naivasha Road to become a seven-metre carriageway with 2 m shoulders on both sides (c) construction of a 4 km elevated highway through Nakuru town and (d) construct and improve the interchanges along this highway.
+In October 2020, the government of Kenya, represented by Kenya's Ministry of Transport, Infrastructure, Housing, Urban Development & Public Works, through KeNHA, and The Rift Valley Connect Consortium comprising Vinci Highways SAS, Meridiam Infrastructure Africa Fund, and Vinci Concessions SAS, signed a €1.3 billion (KES:163.8 billion) contract to (a) upgrade the existing Nairobi–Mau Summit Road to a dual four-lane highway (b) upgrade and widen the Rironi–Mai Mahiu–Naivasha Road to become a seven-metre carriageway with 2 m shoulders on both sides (c) construction of a 4 km elevated highway through Nakuru town and (d) construct and improve the interchanges along this highway.
 The consortium will own, design, fund, construct, operate and maintain the toll-highway for 30 years after commercial commissioning, after which ownership will revert to the Kenyan government.
 Construction is expected to begin in the second half of 2021 and last at least 42 months.